MrFriendCS/MrFriendCS.github.io/higher/H-SDD-Update-Prices/instructions.md

 ## Refinements

 ```
-4.1   If price less than a pound
+4.1   If price is less than a pound
 4.1.1     write as pence
 4.1.2 Otherwise
 4.1.3     write as pounds